Financial Aid FAQ

 What types of Law School scholarships are available to students?

-The Cornell Law School awards over $4 million in institutional aid each year to new and returning students.
-Almost 50% of Law School students receive scholarship assistance.
-To be considered for institutional aid please complete the Cornell Law School Financial Aid Information Sheet and Need Access Report by March 15 and submit both 2012 parent and 2012 student tax returns to the Financial Aid office.
+The Cornell Law School awards about $4 million in institutional aid each year to new and returning students.
+Over 80% of Law School students receive scholarship assistance.
+To be considered for institutional aid please complete the Cornell Law School Scholarship Application and CSS Profile by March 15 and submit both 2018 parent and 2018 student federal tax returns to the Financial Aid Office.

 Students receiving scholarships will receive a three-year award.
-You do not need to complete or resubmit the Need Access application every year, only when you initially apply.
+You do not need to complete a financial aid application every year - only when you initially apply.

 Students who enroll in the first year without receiving a Law School scholarship should not expect to receive scholarship funds in the second or third year, except in extremely unusual circumstances.